 Labeling – The tendency to negatively judge yourself or others, such as “He’s bragging on Facebook again!”

-Personalizing – Believing other people’s postings are poor reflections on you, such as “She has more “friends” on Facebook than me - what’s wrong with me?”
+Personalizing – Believing other people’s postings are poor reflections on you, such as “She has more 'likes' for her Facebook comments than me - what’s wrong with me?”

 Dr. Amen developed an easy to practice exercise called "ANT Therapy - Killing our Automatic Negative Thoughts," which helps to reduce or eliminate our negative emotions.
 Click here to learn about ANT Therapy.

-For tips on improving your communication, see Are You a Poor Communicator?
+For tips on improving your communication, click on my articles Are You a Poor Communicator?
 How to Improve, and 7 Keys to Long Term Relationship Success.

 5. “Like” People, Nature, Animals, and Exercise More Than Facebook